FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/overview/r_st_Axway_and_third-party_software_support.md

 ## Browsers

-Both the Administration tool and the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> are supported on the latest version of the following browsers:
+Both the Administration tool and the are supported on the latest version of the following browsers:

 -   Apple Safari (not supported for Admin UI)
 -   Google Chrome